Authentic Lessons for 21st Century Learning

 Materials

-Battle of Saratoga and the French Alliance (attached)
+• Battle of Saratoga and the French Alliance document (attached; one per student; print one-sided)

 Engage

-Next, move to slide 6, showing students the essential questions for this lesson—How does conflict create change?
-What events during the Revolutionary War significantly impacted the course and outcome of the war?
-Explain to students that they will explore two major events of the Revolutionary War to reflect on this broader issue of American independence and how conflicts like war, consequences of battle, and alliances can influence the outcome of war to create change.
+Use slides 6–7 and go over the essential question and lesson objectives.
+Explain to students that they will explore two major events of the Revolutionary War to reflect on this broader issue of American independence and how consequences of battle and alliances can influence the outcome of war to create change.

 Explore

-Pass out the Battle of Saratoga and the French Alliance handout and the Washington Letter to Horatio Gates primary source.
-Give each student 9 post-it notes.
-Students will individually read the summaries of the Battle of Saratoga and the French Alliance and Washington's Letter to Horatio Gates.
-As they read, they will complete a Three Sticky Notes activity.
-Display slide 7 for student directions.
-Once students have filled out their three post-its for each reading, they will be given time in groups to share their ideas.
+Pass out the Battle of Saratoga and the French Alliance document and the Washington Letter primary source.
+Give each student nine sticky notes.
+Display slide 8 and introduce students to the Three Sticky Notes instructional strategy.
+Explain to students that they will individually read the Battle of Saratoga, the French Alliance, and Washington's Letter to Horatio Gates.
+As they read, they will create a one-word summary, an important phrase, and a sentence summary.
+Once students have filled out their three sticky notes for each reading, give them an opportunity to share their ideas with their group.

-Have students share their post-it notes, including their word, important phrase, and sentence summary, with their group.
+Move to slide 9.
+Have students share their sticky notes, including their word, important phrase, and sentence summary, with their group.
 Based on the information shared as a group, students work together to create a three-sentence summary of each reading.
 Students can record their summaries on notebook paper individually or as a group.
-Allow 30 minutes for the group work, about ten minutes for each reading.
+Facilitate a group discussion about each of the readings and the groups’ summaries.

 Explain